-SUGGESTED TIMELINE FOR ASSISTANT GOVERNOR RESPONSIBILITIES Preparation for you ır role February-March Review club constitutions and an updated Club President's Manual.
-Attend the district team training seminar.
-Provide the governor-elect with information on what the district wants to achieve.
-Meet with the presidents-elect of your assigned clubs at PETS.
-Advise the governor-elect on district committee selections.
-April-June Meet with club leadership teams at the district training assembly.
-Meet with the outgoing assistant governor to discuss what you can expect when working with club leaders.
-Schedule quarterly visits to your clubs for the year.
-Review the goals of each of your clubs and check in with your district governor by 1 July.
+SUGGESTED TIMELINE FOR ASSISTANT GOVERNOR RESPONSIBILITIES

+- Attend the district team training seminar.
+Provide the governor-elect with information on what the district - Provide the governor-elect with information on what the distriction wants to achieve. - Meet with the presidents-elect of your assigned clubs at PETS. - Advise the governor-elect on district committee selections. - April-June Meet with club leadership teams at the district training assembly. - Meet with the outgoing assistant governor to discuss what you can expect when working with club leaders. - Schedule quarterly visits to your clubs for the year. - Review the goals of each of your clubs and check in with your district governor by 1 July.

 Your year in office July-August Congratulations on your new position!
 Begin first quarter club visits.
 Assist club leaders in scheduling and planning for the governor's visit.
 October Begin second quarter club visits.
 December • Remind clubs that the updated membership list and semiannual dues are due to RI on 1 January.
 Both can be submitted at rotary.org.
 January Begin third quarter club visits.
-April • Begin fourth quarter club visits.
+April Begin fourth quarter club visits.
 May Add club ratings and comments in the Rate Clubs section of Rotary Club Central by 15 May.
 Meet with the incoming assistant governor.
 June • Remind clubs that the updated membership list and semiannual dues are due to RI on 1 July.
 Both can be submitted at rotary.org.